16. Plugins

 Note

 There is a way to get a Plugin to use .py files that are in a subdirectory below the root of the Package.
 Many shipped and user-installed Packages demonstrate a clever way of doing this using the Python import system.
-This is covered in detail in Managing Package Complexity.
+This is covered in detail in Managing Complexity.

-14.1.
-Creating New Commands
+16.1.
+Creating Commands

-• sublime_plugin.ApplicationCommand
+• sublime_plugin.ApplicationCommand (instantiated once)

 • lower-case the first letter of the class name